stradap/rockPaperScissorAPI/README.md

 2) GET -> api/championship/top.
 3) POST api/championship/new.

-In case of problems with mongod follow this steps https://community.c9.io/t/setting-up-mongodb/1717
+In case of problems with mongodb follow this steps for run cloud9 https://community.c9.io/t/setting-up-mongodb/1717